Skip to main content

 Mosquito Control is a Shared Responsibility

 The mosquito is the most dangerous creature in the world.
-Mosquitoes kill over one million people worldwide each year because they can transmit debilitating, or sometimes deadly viruses like Malaria, West Nile virus, and dengue with just a bite.
+Mosquitoes kill over one million people worldwide each year because they can transmit debilitating or sometimes deadly viruses like Malaria, West Nile virus, and dengue with just a bite.
 All Los Angeles County residents play an important role in protecting their community.
-Mosquito control is a shared responsibility and residents can take simple steps to reduce them in their neighborhood.
-Here’s how to reduce the risk of mosquito-transmitted diseases and prevent mosquito breeding in and around your home.
+Mosquito control is a shared responsibility, and residents can take simple steps to reduce the number of mosquitoes in their neighborhood.

 DIY Mosquito Solutions